svandriel/cachify-promise/README.md

 ## Stale while revalidate

-Sometimes, it is acceptable to return a stale ('old') value when a cache item is past it's time-to-live.
+Sometimes, it is acceptable to return a stale ('old') value when a cache item is past its time-to-live.
 In the meantime, a fresh value is being fetched in the background.

 ```javascript
 const cachedFetchUser = cachifyPromise(fetchUser, {